Last updated on February 17th, 2026 at 06:53 pm

 Judita Palace Heritage Hotel

-Judita Palace Boutique is a lovely place to stay, set in a palace dating back to the 16th century, boasting traditional rooms, ancient ceilings, courtyards and elegant decor!
-If it’s available, grab the deluxe double room with balcony – it’s unbeatable.
+Judita Palace Boutique is a lovely romantic place to stay within Diocletian’s Palace, set in a 16th century palace, boasting beautiful rooms, ancient ceilings and elegant decor!
+If it’s available, grab the deluxe double with balcony – it’s unbeatable.

 Vestibul Palace & Villa Hotel